Rupert Murdoch's son Lachlan to become Fox CEO after Disney deal

-(Reuters) - Twenty First Century Fox’s (FOXA.O) Rupert Murdoch will be succeeded by eldest son Lachlan as chief executive officer once the company’s TV and film assets are acquired by Walt Disney Co (DIS.N), Fox said on Wednesday.
+(Reuters) - Twenty First Century Fox’s (FOXA.O) James Murdoch will be succeeded by his brother Lachlan as chief executive officer once the company’s TV and film assets are acquired by Walt Disney Co (DIS.N), Fox said on Wednesday.

-Both Lachlan and Rupert Murdoch will serve as co-chairmen of the new Fox, while current Chief Financial Officer John Nallen will also take the role of chief operating officer.
+Lachlan and his father Rupert Murdoch will serve as co-chairmen of the new Fox, while current Chief Financial Officer John Nallen will also take the role of chief operating officer.

 Fox agreed last year to sell the bulk of its film and TV assets to Walt Disney in a $52.4 billion deal.
 It expects to ask shareholders for approval of the transaction this summer.